Hasan330/hasan-khader/api-playground-tests/README.md

 1) Making sure app is up and running
 2) Checking `health-check` schema
 3) Checking consistency of data displayed (by checking that it matches the total number of data in the endpoints)

+# TO-DOs:
+1) Adding test casess to `Categories, Stores and Services` routes.
+2) Moving Schemas outside test case
+3) Splitting test cases into files based on route for better code readability and structure